SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 It seems that using wrapping a struct is not free. **If the type layout is `LayoutKind.Auto`** the CLR will align each field of a **custom value type** on a pointer size boundaries!
 This means that if you have multiple structs that wraps just a single `int` or `byte` and they're widely used in millions of objects, you could have a noticeable memory overhead!

-To mitigate the issue you may consider using `LayoutKind.Sequential` on your class, unwrap the wrapper or use a struct that has a sequential layout by default.
+This is a hard to fix the issue because almost every class has fields of a reference type that will enforce automatic layout.
+If you have a widely used class that has this issue, you may consider unwrapping the struct or refactor you class to allow sequential layout.

 ## References